shabala13/Social-Distancing-Programming/README.md

 Note that the login may not respond right away, especially on emulators.
 This is a Firebase issue and after waiting for a few seconds it should log you in.

 ## Known Bugs
-- On API 19, the Top 10 searches list has white text instead of black text
 - The "View on Map" function does not display a map on the emulators, but it does display a map on actual devices
-- Sometimes pictures upload rotated
+- On some API's, the Top 10 searches list has white text instead of black text.
+- On some phones, pictures will upload rotated.
+This was happening previously and we implemented a fix for it.
+The fix worked on the vast majority of devices, but not all.
-- When you open camera the first time you have to open it and then back out
+- When you open the camera for the first time it will ask for permissions.
+This opens the camera app itself, so you have to hit the back button and then click "Take a Picture" again.
+This only needs to be done when giving permissions.
+Otherwise is works normally.